Credit Reporting: Covered Complaints

 Credit reporting companies play a critical role in the lives of consumers, as they are responsible for collecting and maintaining information about our financial behaviors and histories.
 However, these companies can also cause significant harm by reporting inaccurate or incomplete information or even failing to address covered complaints in a timely and appropriate manner.

 One common type of complaint that consumers have about inaccurate credit reporting is incomplete information.
 Credit reports that have inaccurate credit reporting usually contain errors, such as incorrect account balances or past-due payments, which can negatively impact a consumer’s credit score and ability to get loans or other financial products.
-In addition, some credit reporting companies may simply refuse to correct mistakes or update outdated information in a timely manner, further harming the consumer.

-How Do You Dispute Erroneous Credit Report?
+How To Dispute Erroneous Credit Report

 Even if you properly submit a credit dispute, a growing number of consumers have complained to regulators that credit reporting companies often fail to address complaints in a satisfactory manner.
 Credit reporting companies are required by law to investigate any disputed information on a consumer’s credit report, but they may not always do so thoroughly.
 This can leave consumers feeling frustrated and powerless after taking lengthy steps to have their individual credit files corrected.
 This is especially so if the consumer is relying on their credit score to qualify for important financial products such as a mortgage or auto loan.

-Looking At The Pattern of Complaints
+Credit Check Looking At The Pattern of Complaints

 In 2021, Equifax, Experian, and TransUnion together reported relief in response to less than 2% of covered complaints, down from nearly 25% of covered complaints in 2019.
 That drop in response, caught the attention of the Consumer Financial Protection Bureau (CFPB) after consumers submitted more than 700,000 complaints to the agency.
 This represented more than 50% of all complaints received from January 2020 through September 2021.

 The CFPB expects credit reporting companies to provide complete, accurate and timely responses to consumer disputes yet consumers submit more complaints about inaccurate information on their credit and consumer reports than about any other problem.

 As a result, the agency released a 2022 report detailing consumer complaint response deficiencies with Equifax, Experian and TransUnion.
 Consumer Advocate Andy Spears, who blogs about a range of consumer protection issues, said,

 “The bottom line is vigilance is necessary in order to hold the credit bureaus accountable.
 These reporting agencies won’t simply correct their behavior – consumers must take action, sometimes repeatedly, to get their attention.”